jerrinjms/PDFtools/README.md

 Download the index.html file and open it using a chrominum based browser.
 ### PDF Crop Tool
 This lets you select any PDF doc, and crop them into the standard 4x6 in shipping label format.
 _As of now it works only with labels from ChitChats.
-But feel free to play with the crop X, Y and zoom values to make it work with any label size_
+But feel free to play with the crop X, Y and zoom values to make it work with any label size_.

 If you selected multiple PDF files, they will be cropped and combined into one multipage PDF DOC.
 ### PDF Address Generator Tool
 I use the same label stock to print addresses for local shipping in canada.
 I used to realy on Photoshop for this as well.
 But this couldn't be more simple.